suncoast-devs/handbook/lessons/http-intro/index.md

 is allowed to control the definition of this domain and any **hosts** within.

 Host names are the last component.
-You may have seen domains that have multiple hosts definited within them.
+You may have seen domains that have multiple hosts defined within them.
 Perhaps `www.domain.io`, `shop.domain.io`, `mail.domain.io`, `support.domain.io`, etc. All of these hosts are defined and controlled by the domain owner.
 The definition of these hosts are configured by their DNS server.
 Each domain on the internet must define one or more DNS